Research

 Game Theory

-Health & Crime Economics
+Health and Crime Economics

 Industrial Organization